30 November 2021 (updated: 25 July 2024)

-7 Ideas for Healthcare Apps the World Still Needs (Updated)
+7 Healthcare and Medical Mobile Apps We Still Need (Updated)

 The healthcare apps market was predicted to grow even before the COVID-19 crisis and was forecasted to reach USD 213.6 billion by 2025.